 All three Yankee players who have died on March patrolled the outfield, starting with the lefthanded Danny Hoffman (1922), whose 136 games with the 1906-1907 Highlanders fell midpoint between longer stays in Philly with the A’s and St. Louis with the Browns.
 Hoffman, who hit five home runs good for 79 rbi’s playing in New York, accumulated 14 long balls and delivered 235 runs from 1903-1911.
 Switch-hitting Lee Magee (1966) followed a similar career path, and played some at second base too.
 His 1916-1917 output in New York was five cleared fences with 53 rbi’s, numbers that grew to 12 and 177 overall from 1911-1919, with the first four years spent with the Cardinals in St. Louis.
 And lefty hitter Al Wickland (1980) drove in one run in closing his 1913-1919 career in 26 games with the Yanks.
 He hit 12 homers and drove in 144 overall, and played much of his time with the Whalers.

-Yankee enthusiasts might be surprised to hear that Al Gionfriddo (2003), who famously robbed a World Series home run from Joe DiMaggio in 1947, played just that season with the Dodgers.
+Yankee enthusiasts might be surprised in a discussion of March 14 player deaths to hear that Al Gionfriddo (2003), who famously robbed a World Series home run from Joe DiMaggio in 1947, played just that season with the Dodgers.
 Gionfriddo spent three-plus years with the Pirates for career numbers of two and 58.
 Another noteworthy ballplayer who died on March 14 was third baseman Heinie Zimmerman (1969).
 The 58 long balls and 796 rbi’s were earned during nine-plus years with the Cubs, then capped by three-plus with the Giants.
-We’ll list five more nonYankee March 14 deaths, three righthanded pitchers, an outfielder, and an infielder.
+We’ll list six more nonYankee March 14 deaths, three righthanded pitchers, an outfielder, and two infielders.
 Nat Hudson (1928) won 48 games, lost 26, and saved one with the 1886-1889 Browns; and Kent Greenfield (1978) posted most of his 41-48-1 mark from 1924-1929 with the Giants and the Braves.
 Switch-hitting outfielder Earl Smith (1943) hit most of his nine long balls and 186 rbi’s from 1916-1922 with the Browns; and shortstop/third baseman Terry Zeb (1988) hit two home runs and knocked in 216 runs for four teams from 1916-1922, most of it in Chicago with the Cubs and the White Sox.
-And newest to the club is righty Bob Bruce (2017), who spent most of his career from 1959 through 1967 playing in Houston for both the Colt 45′s, then the Astros, but also had a short stay with the Tigers; Bob won 49 games, lost 71, and saved one.
+Righty Bob Bruce (2017), who spent most of his career from 1959 through 1967 playing in Houston for both the Colt 45′s, then the Astros, but also had a short stay with the Tigers; Bob won 49 games, lost 71, and saved one.
+Shortstop Coot Veal (2021) played in Detroit in 1958-1960, and in 1963; in Washington in 1961, and in Pittsburgh in 1962.
+Coot hit one home run and drove in 51 runs.

 Players Who Have Died This Day